msgctcheng/TriviaGame/README.md

 Play the Game: https://msgctcheng.github.io/TriviaGame/

 * This trivia game was one of my early projects using HTML, CSS, and JavaScript/jQuery.
-I chose the theme because Ive alway's been a fan of Jeopardy.
+I chose the theme because Ive always been a fan of Jeopardy.

 * The game is a single round of multiple choice questions, using `radio` buttons for answer choices.